On Jordan-H\"older series of some locally analytic representations: From to locally analytic representations

-and where $\Ind^{G_0}_{P^n}$ denotes the ordinary induction of group representations.
-On $V_n$ the subgroup $P^n$ acts via left translation.
-There is a natural identification The action of $P^n=U_P^{-,n}\cdot (L_P)_{0}\cdot (U_P)_{0}$ on the latter object translates as follows.
-The subgroup $(L_P)_{0}$ acts via conjugation on $U_P^{-n}$ on the first factor and on $W'$ by the given one.
+The action of $P^n=U_P^{-,n}\cdot L_{P,0}\cdot U_{P,0}$ on the latter object translates as follows.
+The subgroup $L_{P,0}$ acts via conjugation on $U_P^{-n}$ on the first factor and on $W'$ by the given one.
 The subgroup $U_P^{-,n}$ acts by translations on the first factor and trivially on $W'$.
-We omit the description of the action of $(U_P)_0$ since we won't use it explicitly.
+We omit the description of the action of $U_{P,0}$ since we will not use it explicitly.